Why the “Wild Neighbours” Matter

 Turning Cuttings into “Real Estate”

-When you’re pruning old Bramleys or thinning out overgrown hawthorn, don’t reach for the bonfire pile immediately.
+When we’re pruning old Bramleys or thinning out overgrown brambles, we don’t reach for the bonfire pile immediately.
 Those “waste” cuttings are actually the building blocks of a thriving habitat.

-This is the gold standard for UK heritage restoration.
-Instead of burning your “brash” (the thin, twiggy cuttings), you stack them between two rows of vertical stakes to create a thick, linear barrier.
+Instead of burning the “brash” (the thin, twiggy cuttings), we stack them between two rows of vertical stakes to create a thick, linear barrier.

 2. Beetle Bumps & Log Piles